IBM/mt-rag-benchmark/docs/MTRAGEval/README.md

 We will use the Evaluation Scripts provided above to evaluate each team's system.

+The ranking for the retrieval Task A will be using nDCG.

 The ranking for the generation Tasks: B and C will be computed as the harmonic mean of RL_F, RB_llm and RB_alg.
 We present the ranking of the results provided in the MTRAG paper to illustrate the ranking.
 Please note, that ranking is not the only indication of a strong system.
 In particular, the difference in rank may be large if several systems achieve close scores as in the results provided below.

 |Rank | Task B (Reference) | Harmonic Mean |Rank	|		Task C (RAG) | Harmonic Mean	|